NeoJax/phase-2-challenge/part-4/quiz.md

 Finally it lists the current directory named /Users/steve/foo

 How do you set an environment variable in your shell?
+Well first you would name the variable then you would put an equal sign without a space and then whatever you wanted to define it.
+An example is below.
 EXAMPLE='words'

 What keyboard shortcut do you use to split the screen in your editor?